Variational online learning of neural dynamics: Experiments on Theoretical Models of Neural Computation

 \subsection{Fixed point attractor for decision-making}

 Perceptual decision-making paradigm is a well-established cognitive task where typically a low-dimensional decision variable needs to be integrated over time, and subjects are close to optimal in their performance.
 To understand how the brain implements such neural computation, many competing theories have been proposed~\cite{Barak2013,Mante2013,Ganguli2008,Wang2002,Wong2006}.
 We test our method on a simulated biophysically realistic cortical network model for a visual discrimination experiment~\cite{Wang2002}.
-In the model, there are two excitatory subpopulations that are wired with slow recurrent excitation and feedback inhibition to produce attractor dynamics with two stable fixed points.
+In the model, there are two excitatory subpopulations that are wired with slow recurrent excitation and feedback inhibition to produce attractor dynamics with two stable fixed points (Fig.~\ref{fig:wang}A).
 Each fixed point represents the final perceptual decision, and the network dynamics amplify the difference between conflicting inputs and eventually generates a binary choice.

+Note that, different from the former examples that use a linear-nonlinear map of latent states, the point process observations (spikes) of this experiment were directly sampled from the spiking neural network~\footnote{The detail of the spiking neural network can be found in~\cite{Wang2002} and the code can be found at~\url{https://github.com/xjwanglab/book/tree/master/wang2002}.}(1~ms binwidth) that was governed by its own high-dimensional intrinsic dynamics.
+It is filling the gap between fully specified state space models and real neuron populations.

-We subsampled 480 neurons out of 1600 excitatory neurons from the simulation to be observed by our algorithm.
+We subsampled 480 selective neurons out of 1600 excitatory neurons from the simulation to be observed by our algorithm.
 The simulated data is organized into decision-making trials where each trial lasts for 2 sec and with different strength of visual evidence, controlled by ``coherence''.
-Our method with 20 basis functions learned the dynamics from 140 training trials (20 per coherence $c=-1, -0.2, -0.1, 0, 0.1, 0.2, 1$ where max is $100$).
-We visualize the velocity field at zero stimulus as colored streamlines in Figure~\ref{fig:wang}.
-The left panel is the estimated velocity field and the right panel is the theoretical velocity field of a theoretically reduced model~\cite{Wong2006}.
-Note that the spiking neuron model where the simulation comes from is different from the reduced model.
-Here we want to show that our method can provide a qualitatively similar result to the theoretical work which reduces the dimensionality and complexity of the original network.
+Our method with 20 radial basis functions learned the dynamics from 140 training trials (20 per coherence level $c$, $c=-1, -0.2, -0.1, 0, 0.1, 0.2, 1$).

+Figure~\ref{fig:wang}C shows the velocity field at zero coherence stimulus as colored streamlines.
+Note that our approach did not have prior knowledge of the network dynamics as the mean-field reduction~\cite{Wong2006} in Figure~\ref{fig:wang}B. Although the absolute arrangement is dissimilar, the topology and relation of the five identified fixed points show correspondence with the mean-field reduction.
+The inference was completely data-driven (partial observation of spike trains) while the mean-field method required knowing the true dynamical model of the network and careful approximation by \cite{Wong2006}.
+We showed that our method can provide a qualitatively similar result to the theoretical work which reduces the dimensionality and complexity of the original network.